-If you or your client wish to appeal the valuation figure, it’s important you contact us before you submit the appeal.
-This means we can discuss the specific circumstances of the case and let you know the information we need to consider the appeal fully.
-The following isn't an exhaustive list, but as a minimum this will include:
+If you or your client wish to appeal the valuation figure, it’s important to contact us before submitting the appeal.
+We'll discuss the specific circumstances of the case and let you know the information we need to consider the appeal.
+This will include:

 - Two (preferably three) suitable comparable sales - each must be comparable by type, size and location, and include information such as date of sale and selling agent details.

 - Supporting commentary - clearly explaining why the valuation is considered incorrect.

-- Please contact us before you submit the appeal so we can discuss the information required.
-Any appeals received with missing information, or which don’t meet the necessary requirements eg unsuitable comparables, are likely to be dismissed.
+- Any appeals received with missing information, or which don’t meet the necessary requirements are likely to be dismissed.

-- Valuations can only be appealed within 7 working days of you or your applicant being made aware of the valuation outcome.
+- Valuations can only be appealed within 7 working days of you or your client being made aware of the valuation outcome.

 - We’ll respond to the appeal within 7 working days.
-The response will be the full and final outcome and the valuation can’t be appealed again.
+The response will be the final outcome and the valuation can’t be appealed again.